Lennolium/swiftGuard/README.md

 > **Notes:**
 >
 > - Settings/Whitelist: `~/Library/Preferences/swiftGuard/swiftguard.ini`
-> - Logs: `~/Library/Logs/swiftGuard/swiftguard.log` (Logs are rotated every 2 MB with a maximum of 5 files.)
+> - Logs: `~/Library/Logs/swiftGuard/swiftguard.log` Logs are rotated every 2 MB with a maximum of 5 files.
+>   You can set the log level (Debug=1, ..., Critical=5) and the log output (file, syslog, stdout; required: file) in the `swiftguard.ini` file.

 &nbsp;